alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/audios/2020/2020-08-06-on-ashairah.md

 ---
 layout: post
-title: "Statement on the sect of Asha'irah"
+title: Statement on the sect of Asha'irah
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Nur 'Ala al-Darb vol 3"
+source: Fatawa Nur 'Ala al-Darb vol 3
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/%D9%87%D9%84%20%D8%A7%D9%84%D8%A3%D8%B4%D8%A7%D8%B9%D8%B1%D8%A9%20%D9%85%D9%86%20%D8%A3%D9%87%D9%84%20%D8%A7%D9%84%D8%B3%D9%86%D8%A9%D8%9F.mp3
-hijri: Dhul-Hijjah 16, 1441
+hijri: '1441-12-16'
 date: 2020-08-06
 lang: en
 note: false
 locale: en
 active: audios
-category: [audios, sects]
+category:
+- audios
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
-summary: "Is the sect of Asha'irah (a Muslim group that bases its creedal issues on logic) part of Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream)?
-Please provide an explanation. "
+summary: 'Is the sect of Asha''irah (a Muslim group that bases its creedal issues on logic) part of Ahl-ul-Sunnah wal-Jama''ah (adherents to the Sunnah and the Muslim mainstream)?
+Please provide an explanation. '
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question:
 Is the sect of Asha'irah (a Muslim group that bases its creedal issues on logic) part of Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream)?
 Please provide an explanation.